Practical Christianity (2)

 A Sermon on Romans 12:15-16Read more

-Is it harder to rejoice with those who rejoice, or weep with those who weep?
-Listen to Dr. Martyn Lloyd-Jones as he looks at how we are called to respond to one another in this sermon on Romans 12:15-16.
+Is it harder to rejoice with those who rejoice or weep with those who weep?
+In this sermon on Romans 12:15–16 titled “Practical Christianity (2),” Dr. Martyn Lloyd-Jones looks at how Christians are called to respond to one another.
 The problem of every human being, without exception, is the problem of pride and self.
-Man struggles with envy and jealousy.
-Do not settle for being able to hide this sin, learn to replace it by rejoicing with another over his success!
-No man can do this for himself.
-The Gospel of salvation in Christ is the only thing that can deliver us from self, and unify us with the body of believers.
-We cannot divide doctrine and practice.
-Look at the story of the Christian church.
-We are called to have a common mind and think like one another.
-Know what it means to be knit together in love.
-Forsake intellectual pride; rather, be carried away by the humble.
-Look at the example of Christ in washing the feet of men.
-Preach the Gospel to the poorest of men.
+All struggle with envy and jealousy.
+The Christian is called to not settle for being able to hide this sin but learn to replace it by rejoicing with another over their success.
+No one can do this for themselves.
+The gospel of salvation in Christ is the only thing that can deliver one from the self and unify them with the body of believers.
+Christians cannot divide doctrine and practice and should look at the story of the Christian church, being called to have a common mind and think like one another.
+Christians are encouraged to know what it means to be knit together in love.
+They are to look at the example of Christ washing the feet of men and preach the gospel to the poorest.
 Nothing is more incongruent to the Christian faith as social disjunctions.
-Do you associate with the humble?
-Forsake the pride and ambition of man, and come humbly before the Lord.
+Christians should associate with the humble, forsaking pride and ambition, and come humbly before the Lord.

 About Dr. Martyn Lloyd-Jones